Shaw-W/Shaw-W/README.md

 ### Hello 👋

-- :orange_book: Focusing on Embeded C
+- :orange_book: Focusing on Embeded C and Python
 - :meat_on_bone: Meat lover